Naira stable at official market

-Naira recorded no significant change against the U.S dollar at the official market on Friday after it fell slightly in the previous session on Thursday.
+Naira maintained stability against the U.S. dollar at the official market on Wednesday, a day after the local currency declined against the green back.

-The currency, which opened trading at N413.83 per $1, closed at N415.07 to a dollar at the Nafex window (official market) on Friday, the same rate it exchanged in the previous session on Thursday.
+Data published on FMDQ securities exchange windows where forex is officially traded showed that the naira closed at N415.10 to a dollar on Wednesday, the same rate it exchanged on Tuesday at the spot market.

-This became evident as forex turnover decreased significantly from what was recorded at the close of business on Thursday.

 Support PREMIUM TIMES' journalism of integrity and credibility